Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing/automatic-mode.md

 - 3 new incoming conversations.
 - Deactivated: Auto Assign Conversations to a Busy Agent.

-Result: The first incoming conversation will be assigned to Agent 3, the second to Agent 1, the third to Agent 3 again.
+Result: The first conversation is assigned to Agent 3, while the second and third conversations are randomly assigned to either Agent 1 or Agent 3.

 **Example 2**